fdemiramon/documentation/docs/Routers/Guides/spinning-up.md

 ### Environment Config

-Create a `.env` file in the root directory of the repository based on the `env.example` file.
+Create a `.env` file in the root directory of the repository based on the `.env.example` file.

 Modify the following environment variables: